csaf-auxiliary/oasis-quorum-calculator/docs/importcommittee.md

 - **Remaining columns** represents meetings:
     - Header is da date in `YYYY-MM-DD` format.
     - Each subsequent cell lists the name of a participant if they attended the meeting.

-Hint: Libreoffice can sort columns:

- 1. select the column with the meeting dates
- 2. use the menu entry _Data_ -> _Sort_
- 3. let it expand the selection
- 4. select _Direction Left to Right (sort columns)_ (and execute)

 ## Command-Line Usage